-- 2021-DR 4642-IA-11 counties continue to recover from severe storms, straightline winds, and tornadoes. - 2020-DR 4557-1A-22 counties, including Scott County and the City of Davenport, continue to recover from severe storms. - 2019-DR 4421-IA-41 counties, including Scott County and the City of Davenport, continue to recover from severe storms and flooding.
-Statewide Public Assistance costs are approximately \$247 million, which includes more than \$8 million for Scott County applicants, including the City of Davenport. - 2018-DR 4392-IA-9 counties continue to recover from a severe storm and tornadoes. - 2018-DR 4386-1A-31 counties continue to recover from severe storms, tornadoes, straight-line winds, and flooding.
+- 2021-DR 4642-IA-11 counties continue to recover from severe storms, straight-line winds, and tornadoes. - 2020-DR 4557-IA-22 counties, including Scott County and the City of Davenport, continue to recover from severe storms. - 2019-DR 4421-IA-41 counties, including Scott County and the City of Davenport, continue to recover from severe storms and flooding.
+Statewide Public Assistance costs are approximately \$247 million, which includes more than \$8 million for Scott County applicants, including the City of Davenport.